Financial Aid FAQ

-- Entering students will receive an award letter within approximately three weeks of receipt of your paper admit letter (but no earlier than mid-March).
+- Entering students will receive an emailed award letter to your new SUSL email account within approximately three weeks of receipt of your paper admit letter (but no earlier than mid-March).
 Limited funding programs are awarded on a first-come, first-served basis.

-- Continuing students who have completed the FAFSA on time (February 15) will be able to pick up their award letter the first part of May.
-An announcement will be made.
+- Continuing students who have completed the FAFSA on time (February 15) will be emailed award letter information to their SUSL email account during the first part of May and an announcement will be made.